mudandstars/r_sql/README.md

 # Custom SQL Interpreter & Engine

 ### Reconstructing a relational database as a learning project in Rust

+### Check it out

+1. Clone repository and build binary using `cargo build --release`
+2. Use in one of two ways

+    a.
+Using cli arg:
+    `pathto/binary "SQL query"`

+    b.
+Using the interactive shell.
+Start it by executing the binary without cli args.
+Quit it by submitting the character 'q'.

 ### What r_sql can do